RiceD2KLab/Smithsonian_fossil_Sp25/README.md

 ## Acknowledgments/Citations

-This project uses the [ndpi-tile-cropper-cli](https://github.com/paleopollen/ndpi-tile-cropper-cli) repository, which provides a command-line interface for cropping NDPI tiles.
-Special thanks to **Punyasena, S. W.**, & **Satheesan, S. P.** for their work.
+This project uses the [ndpi-tile-cropper-cli](https://github.com/paleopollen/ndpi-tile-cropper-cli) repository, which provides a command-line interface for cropping NDPI tiles, and the [pollen-detection-cli](https://github.com/paleopollen/pollen-detection-cli) repository, which provides a segmentation model to detect pollens from cropped NDPI tiles.
+Special thanks to **Punyasena, S. W.**, & **Satheesan, S. P.** and the [Punyasena Paleoecology and Palynology Lab](https://github.com/paleopollen) for their work in these projects.

 .